lukemonahan/splunk_modinput_prometheus/README.md

 This Splunk add-on provides a bridge so that the Prometheus remote-write feature can continuously deliver metrics to a Splunk Enterprise system for long-term storage, analysis and integration with other data sources in Splunk.
 It is structured as a Splunk app that provides a modular input implementing the remote-write bridge.
 When installed and enabled, this add-on will add a new listening port to your Splunk server which can be the target for multiple Prometheus servers remote write.

+It has been designed to mimic the Splunk HTTP Event Collector from a configuration standpoint, however the endpoint is much simpler as it only support Prometheus remote-write.
+The HEC is not used as Prometheus remote-write requires Speedy compression and Protocol Buffer encoding, both of which do not work with the HEC.

 ## Architecture overview

 ![](https://raw.githubusercontent.com/ltmon/splunk_modinput_prometheus/master/overview.png)